IssieJ/dissertation/README.md

-# dissertation
-BSc Ecological and Environmental Sciences - Analysis of Halichondria panicea contraction-expansion cycles.
+# BSc Ecological and Environmental Sciences Dissertation

+Analysis of _Halichondria panicea_ contraction-expansion cycles in an intertidal zone.
 Supervisor - Dr. Johanne Vad.